Asymmetries of Service: Interdependence and Synchronicity

 \begin{assumption}[Synchronicity as a Function of Concurrency] Let the synchronicity $\eta(\mathcal{K})$ be determined by the agent's concurrency level $\mathcal{K}$ through $\eta(\mathcal{K}) = 1/h(\mathcal{K})$, where the Side $\mathsf{2}$ slowdown function, $h: \mathbb{R}_+ \to \mathbb{R}_+$, is such that $h(\cdot)$ is non-decreasing, $h(0) = 0$, $h(1) = 1$, and $\lim_{x \to \infty} h(x) = \infty$. \end{assumption}

-By Assumption~\ref{conA}, we have a general form of the observed and intuitive structure of the concurrency.
+Assumption~\ref{conA}, which we will take for granted throughout Part II of the paper, provides a general form of the observed and intuitive structure of the concurrency.
 As $\mathcal{K}$ increases, the agent's mean response time increases, because $1/\eta(\mathcal{K}) = h(\mathcal{K})$ and $h(\cdot)$ is non-decreasing.
 Hence, we refer to $h(\cdot)$ as the Side $\mathsf{2}$ or agent-side slowdown function.
 Note that \emph{agent-side} is contextualized within a given service interaction, whereas \emph{agent-level} refers to all of the interactions held concurrently by one agent.
 The remaining (mild) conditions on $h(\cdot)$ can be easily interpreted.
 First, in the hypothetical extreme in which the agent has infinitely many customers, they should take infinitely long to respond in any individual service interaction: $\lim_{x \to \infty} h(x) = \infty$.
 On the other hand, if the agent has a vanishingly small fraction of customers, we assume that they should be able to respond instantaneously: $h(0) = 0$.
-Finally, to set the scale, we assume that $h(1) = 1$ so that one customer is essentially the ``standard'' concurrency (but this is simply for the sake of interpretation, and it is not necessary for the technical results).
+Finally, to set the scale, we assume that $h(1) = 1$ so that one customer is essentially the ``standard'' concurrency (but this precise value is simply for the sake of interpretation, and it is not necessary for the technical results).